 Competency: i.
 Research Elements associated with this competency from IR C-8 I Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level.
 Program-defined elements associated with this competency Demonstrates knowledge, skills, and competence to critically evaluate research according to methods, procedures, practices, and attention to diversity and contextual variables.
 Demonstrates knowledge, skills, and competence to use existing knowledge in clinical practice and other professional activities, taking into consideration issues of diversity.
 Demonstrates ability to locate, appraise, and assimilate scientific evidence on college mental health and local clinical data (trends in mental health issues in college populations, results from research comparing Pace University students' health related issues/needs to those of students in other universities, etc.).
 Demonstrates the ability to apply research to campus outreach and consultation programming.
 Appropriately utilizes scholarly work and applies existing evidence in the different roles assumed at the agency.
 Appropriately disseminates research information in presentations (case presentation, supervision presentation, research presentation), outreach events, seminars, consultation, teaching in practicum student seminar, etc. Demonstrates the ability to interpret Research and Quality Assurance Program Evaluations and to productively utilize this data to facilitate the therapeutic process.
 Required training/experiential activities to meet each element.
 Interns consume research that informs their clinical skills and their socialization into the profession of health service psychology throughout each of our 5 seminars (Case Conference, Consultation and Outreach, Multicultural Seminar, Assessment, and Friday Seminar Series) and 2 group supervisions (Group Psychotherapy and Supervision of Supervision).
 During training seminars and group supervision, the interns meet with licensed professionals who lead them in merging their disposition meetings per week to present and research that informs the practice with colleg during these times.
 In the weekly Consultation and Outreach Sen based analysis, program evaluation) for devel.
 At the start of the year, interns are assigned to and Social Justice Center, Residential Life, C and Other Drugs (AOD) Specialist.
 Each con example, the AOD rotation includes an analy campus.
 Consultation rotations require intern respective student services department they a consultation and outreach programming.
-Interns present a minimum of one evidenced interns. expected to become familiar with the utilizati How outcomes are measured for each training/experiential activity listed above.
+Interns present a minimum of one evidenced interns. re serving.
+Interns also learn how to evaluate based training seminar to the summer undergraduate Once per semester interns participate in The expected to become familiar with the utilization. rapy Survey Week" (Quality Assurance) and are on of these assessment tools.
+How outcomes are measured for each training/experiential activity listed above.
 How outcomes are measured: Interns participation in training seminars must reflect familiarity with the literature assigned.
 Most seminars also require that interns present literature (e.g., scholarly article).
 Interns are asked to present their learning in their group supervisions.
 Interns are required to present cases in case disposition meetings, Case Conference Seminar, Multicultural Seminar, Group Psychotherapy Seminar, and Assessment Seminar.
 Interns are expected to infuse evidence-based practice into their conceptualization, and are asked by senior staff of the program to identify and discuss ways that they infuse their learning into the case conceptualization.
 Interns' clinical supervisors also evaluate interns.
-Evaluation tools • Evaluation tools are both formative (ongoing and frequent) and summative (6 months and end-of-internship) using the Pace Intern Rating Scale (PIRS). • In the weekly Training Committee meeting, the training director and respective individual supervisors of each intern meet to discuss interns' growth.
+Evaluation tool: • Evaluation tools are both formative (ongoing and frequent) and summative (6 months and end-of-internship) using the Pace Intern Rating Scale (PIRS). • In the weekly Training Committee meeting, the training director and respective individual supervisors of each intern meet to discuss interns' growth.